jashkenas/coffeescript/readme.js.md

 ## Source

-This file is itself the source for a binary which is capable of compiling itself.
+This file is the documentation, and also is itself the source for a binary which is capable of compiling itself.
 Anything in this file which is indented is interpreted by markdown as code, and ends up in the compiled output.

 ### Initialize environment